Demitsi/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-It is a function which prints the numbers, from 0 to 9, followed by a new line
+It is a function which checks for uppercase characters